Joohoney: Public image and impact

+Joohoney was consistently placed in Tumblr's "Most Popular K-pop Stars", ranking 37th in 2018, 38th in 2019, 54th in 2020, 79th in 2021, and 92nd in 2022.
+He was also consistently ranked in the "Individual Boy Group Members Brand Power Ranking" published by the Korean Corporate Reputation Research Institute, with the highest ranking at 17th in June 2020.

-Joohoney started producing and working on external songs, for then label mates Boyfriend's lead single "Star", from the group's fifth EP Never End, as well as songs for Mad Clown.
-He also featured and produced the song "Ongsimi", for fellow group member Minhyuk.
-Joohoney also composed, wrote, and arranged the song "Jumper", for his label mate Cravity, from the group's debut EP Season 1.
-Hideout: Remember Who We Are.
+Joohoney started producing and working on external songs, for then labelmate Boyfriend's lead single "Star", from the group's fifth EP Never End, and several songs for Mad Clown.
+He featured and produced the single "Ongsimi", for fellow group member Minhyuk.
+Joohoney composed, wrote, and arranged the song "Jumper", for his labelmate Cravity, from the group's debut EP Season 1.
+Hideout: Remember Who We Are, and the song "Underdog", from the group's third studio album Dare to Crave.
+He produced the single "Turning Point", for JTBC's reality competition show Peak Time's final round, with DKB performing the song, which accelerated the group's popularity.
+The song "Beastmode" which Joohoney produced, from Monsta X's third studio album Fatal Love, became the ending theme song of the South Korean animated film Exorcism Chronicles: The Beginning.

 Other ventures

 Endorsements

-In July 2021, Joohoney was selected as an exclusive model of the Korean SPA brand SPAO's F/W season, in collaboration with the Korean brands and customers' lifestyle platform Musinsa.
+In July 2021, Joohoney had been selected as an exclusive model of the Korean fashion brand SPAO's F/W season, in collaboration with the Korean brands and customers' lifestyle platform Musinsa.

-In February 2022, he became one of the faces of the Korean cosmetic and skincare brand Olive Young's Vegan Beauty campaign, alongside group member Minhyuk and labelmate Ive's Liz.
-In March, Joohoney became the new face of the Korean street casual brand Born Champs, unveiling the 2022 spring collection through SNS.
+In February 2022, he became one of the faces of the Korean cosmetics and skincare brand Olive Young's Vegan Beauty campaign, with his group member Minhyuk and labelmate Ive's Liz.
+In March, Joohoney became the new face of the Korean street casual brand Born Champs, unveiling its 2022 spring collection through SNS.

-In January 2023, Joohoney participated in the PepsiCo's carbonated soft drink brand Mountain Dew's campaign, alongside Dynamic Duo's Gaeko and Big Naughty, in collaboration with Starship Entertainment.
+In January 2023, he participated in the carbonated soft drink brand Mountain Dew's campaign, as part of its collaboration with Starship Entertainment, together with Dynamic Duo's Gaeko and Big Naughty.

 Philanthropy

 In October 2021, Joohoney donated 00,000 through the idol fandom community service My Favorite Idol, on the occasion of his birthday on October 6.
 It will be delivered to the Miral Welfare Foundation and used as a fund for the disabled who are isolated due to COVID-19.
-He appeared on the cover of the Korean Beauty Magazine's November issue, published by Public News, that also spreads Hallyu culture to the world and introduces fashion, beauty and life that Koreans love, with all proceeds from sales of the magazine will also be donated to the Korea Social Contribution Association, and 100% will be used for the development of Hallyu culture and the underprivileged.
+He appeared on the cover of the Korean Beauty Magazine's November issue, published by Public News that also spreads Hallyu culture to the world and introduces fashion, beauty, and life that Koreans love, with all the proceeds from its sales be donated to the Korea Social Contribution Association and 100% will be used for the development of Hallyu culture and the underprivileged.